 This is yet another open and free WCMS based on PHP and MySQL.
 Businesses may use WordPress in the cloud or on a local PC to function as their own web server.
 This programme is highly customizable, with several themes and WordPress extensions available.

-Also Read: 8 Best WordPress Plugins And Tools
+Also Read about 8 Best WordPress Plugins and Tools: 8 Best WordPress Plugins And Tools

 This is a freely available content management system that is part of the Drupal project which involves a low-cost CMS for small and medium enterprises.
 Backdrop provides by far the most basic online content management tools on its own, but it may be expanded with the aid of other extensions.